-Sensitive Activities Area Crime Selection of foreign students to admit onto Master courses (Full-time MBAs, Corporate Master courses, Masters in Strategic Project Management and Masters in Supply Chain Management) or to place within companies, with particular reference to the Middle East and Southeast Asia PEOPLE, ORGANISATION & SCHOOL EXCELLENCE (Internationalisation, School Excellence, Strategic Projects, Events, Campus Life & Facilities, HR & Organisation, Executive Assistant) MASTER PROGRAMMES (Recruitment & Admission, Learning Journey, Engagement & Networking) CORPORATE EDUCATION (Regional Sales Management, In-house Solutions & Operations, Management Academy Sales, Management Academy Operations) Transnational crimes, introduced with Law no. 146 of 16 March 2006, to ratify and enact the United Nations' Convention and Protocols against organised crime, are those committed by criminal associations operating in various States.
-In the specific case of MIP, it was shown that there was a possible risk of the following criminal offences • trafficking of immigrants and measures to prevent clandestine immigration: to promote the immigration and permanence of clandestine immigrants in the territory of the State; • aiding and abetting: offer of help to a person who has committed a crime in order to evade inquiries or avoid the judicial authorities' investigations.
+Sensitive Activities Area Crime • Selection of foreign students to admit onto Master courses (Full-time MBAs, Corporate Master courses, Masters in Strategic Project Management and Masters in Supply Chain Management) or to place within companies, with particular reference to the Middle East and Southeast Asia SCHOOL EXCELLENCE (School Excellence, Sustainability & Impact, Campus Life & Facilities, Talent Development, Wellbeing & introduced with Law no. 146 of 16 March 2006, to ratify and enact the United Nations' Convention and Protocols against organised

+Operations, OPS Excellence & immigrants in the territory of

+Project Management, Customer the State;

+Experience & Engagement) - aiding and abetting: offer of

+help to a person who has

+committed a crime in order to

+evade inquiries or avoid the

+judicial authorities'

+investigations.